 For students/alumni to review their records (which may or may not involve receiving copies), students may contact the Registrar's Office.
-More specific information is available in the Family Educational Rights and Privacy Act of 1974 (FERPA) Policy (p.
-20) section of this catalog, in the section under "Student Rights" called "Procedure for Inspecting Records."
+More specific information is available in the Family Educational Rights and Privacy Act of 1974 (FERPA) Policy section of this catalog, in the section under "Student Rights" called "Procedure for Inspecting Records."

 Unofficial transcripts may be accessed at any time through the student's MyBethel account.
 Official transcripts in electronic or paper format, may be requested through the registrar's office.
 Both electronic and paper versions require a processing fee.
-To order an official transcript, please visit: https://www.bethel.edu/registrar (https://www.bethel.edu/registrar/).
+To order an official transcript, please visit the registrar's website.
 Electronic transcripts are processed upon request.
 Paper transcripts will be printed and mailed the next business day.
 Some exceptions apply.
 Transcripts are only sent if all of the student's outstanding financial obligations are met.